izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 ## Decomposition of the LF Inequality

-Notice that this immedately admits the following decomposition.
+Notice that our new grid form of the LF inequality immedately admits the following decomposition.

 ```{figure} decompositions-original.JPG
 :name: decompositions-original-figure